Dynamical Systems Models for Market Evolution: A Mechanistic Alternative to Autoregressive Methods: Background

 \subsection{Limitations of Traditional Market Modeling Approaches}

-Traditional econometric models, particularly autoregressive approaches, have dominated market analysis for decades due to their mathematical tractability and reasonable short-term forecasting performance.
-ARIMA (Autoregressive Integrated Moving Average) models and their multivariate extensions such as Vector Autoregression (VAR) models represent markets as linear combinations of lagged variables, assuming that future values can be predicted based on weighted averages of historical observations \cite{box1976time, lutkepohl2005new}.
+Traditional econometric models based on autoregressive approaches have dominated market analysis for decades, valued for their mathematical tractability and short-term forecasting accuracy.
+As described by \citet{box1976time} and \citet{lutkepohl2005new}, ARIMA (Autoregressive Integrated Moving Average) models and their multivariate extensions such as Vector Autoregression (VAR) models represent markets as linear combinations of lagged variables, assuming that future values can be predicted based on weighted averages of historical observations.

 However, these approaches suffer from several fundamental limitations that have been extensively documented in the literature: